 Improving the way learning takes place in state-run schools is one of Naandi’s oldest and most widespread interventions.
-It complements our work of delivering midday meals to children in schools.
-Apart from the nutritious meals, we provide education support to children in over 2000 schools located in rural, urban and adivasi areas across the country.
+It complemented our work of delivering midday meals to children in schools.
+Apart from the nutritious meals, we provided education support to children in over 2000 schools located in rural, urban and adivasi areas across the country.

 In most classrooms all children in the same grade are not of the same age, nor have they been schooled for the same number of years.